Unsatisfactory academic progress procedure

 Academic progress is usually identified as unsatisfactory when a postgraduate researcher has not met their responsibilities set out in the code of practice for research degree candidatures

-The unsatisfactory academic progress procedure can be initiated at any stage in your candidature (both before and after the transfer stage and during the overtime period).
-If your progress is classed as unsatisfactory you will be interviewed by your postgraduate research tutor and supervisor(s).
+The Unsatisfactory Academic Progress Procedure (UAPP) can be initiated at any stage in your candidature (both before and after the transfer stage and during the overtime period).
+If your progress is classed as unsatisfactory you will be interviewed by your Director of Postgraduate Research Studies and supervisor(s).